-MAKE.EXE, which is included in the above Assembler package from Borland, and is also part of Borland C++ (version >= 4.5).
+MAKE.EXE, which is included in the above Assembler package from Borland, and is also part of Borland C++ (version ≥ 4.5).

-If you do not plan to use the BETA MAKE facility (see section 2.4), you can do with a dummy MAKE program, that simply exits 0.
+If you do not plan to use the BETA MAKE facility (see section 2.4), you can do with a dummy MAKE program, that simply exits 0, or no MAKE at all.